 The South American country has been caught in a downward spiral for years with growing political discontent further fuelled by skyrocketing hyperinflation, power cuts, and shortages of food and medicine.

-Close to five million Venezuelans have left the country in recent years.
+More than five million Venezuelans have left the country in recent years.
 So what exactly is behind the crisis rocking Venezuela?

 Who's the president?

 This would be an unusual question to ask in most countries, but in Venezuela many want to know exactly that after opposition leader Juan Guaidó declared himself acting president on 23 January 2019.

 The move was a direct challenge to the power of President Maduro, who had been sworn in to a second six-year term in office just two weeks previously.

 Not surprisingly, President Maduro did not take kindly to his rival's move, which he condemned as a ploy by the US to oust him.

 He also said that he was the constitutional president and would remain so.

 Despite attempts by Mr Guaidó to get the military to switch their allegiance to him, the armed forces have remained largely loyal to President Maduro, whose socialist party has also got a firm grip on the electoral body and the supreme court.

 Why is the presidency disputed?